 Finally, if it turns out that advertising is a victim of disenchantment, and that the appetite for ethical advertising could be justified and that all this is perfectly logical, are these facts sufficient for advertisers to act likewise and for consumers to ask for these changes?

-Last but not least, can the recent cases of data theft and the more or less questionable behavior of certain major players of the Internet, depending on the interpretation, be a trigger for a change?
+Last but not least, can the recent cases of data theft and the more or less questionable behaviour of certain major players of the Internet, depending on the interpretation, be a trigger for a change?

 So, let’s take some time to think about these points, ask some basic questions and try to find answers based on facts, figures and studies.